-- Is a complete guide to how the structure of the English language relates to the process of script interpretation
+- How the structure of the English language relates to script interpretation

-- It's the only language dynamics reference book in the industry
+- The only language dynamics reference book in the voice over industry

-- Readers can download and listen to audio segments that demonstrate all of the principles described in this handbook
+- You can download and listen to audio segments that demonstrating the principles taught

-A must-have book that shows you how every script, regardless of it's subject, reveals the linguistic clues the author used to guide you in delivering your reading as the author intended.
+A must-have book that shows you how every script, regardless of it's subject, reveals the linguistic clues the writer used which can guide you in delivering your reading as the author intended.

 John Burr, one of America's top voice over coaches wrote this book because he realized that many of his beginning students didn't comprehend the fundamentals of English grammar and sentence structure.

 His book will help you acquire the skills you must have to pronounce words clearly and smoothly, express emotion incrementally, control your pace, pitch and rhythm, understand where and how to emphasize, and sense where and how long to pause for dramatic effectiveness.